 In March 2015, Beverley was appointed to the role of VP Exploration and Growth (Europe) for BG with responsibility for exploration operations, pre-sanction activities and business development in the region.
 Beverley left BG Group at the end of 2016, intending to pursue a plural career.

 Since 2013 Beverley has chaired the INPUT diabetes charity and in 2016 accepted a position as director for POWERful Women.

-Gwen Parry Jones OBE is the Generation Development Director at EDF Energy and Fellow of Institute of Physics.
+Gwen Parry Jones OBE is the former Generation Development Director at EDF Energy and Fellow of Institute of Physics.
 One of the most senior women in the UK nuclear power industry, Gwen Parry Jones has pledged to help nurture the next generation of female talent.

 Gwen started her career as one of the UK’s first female nuclear engineers and she’s a firm believer that science can lead to many different career paths.
 Her current role is about looking at the people and the assets that EDF Energy Generation has, and thinking about how that fits into the future world.

 Simon Fanshawe OBE is a co founder and partner of Diversity by Design, a ground breaking consultancy that works with organisations to develop diversity solutions in response to strategic questions in order to build greater performance. www.diversitybydesign.co.uk

 Recent clients include: Sheffield, Cardiff, Kingston, Hertfordshire, Nottingham, Exeter Universities, FirstGroup, Costa, Virgin Media, the Co-op, GCHQ, NSPCC, The College of Policing, The Army.

 Previously, Simon was chairman of the University of Sussex governing Council.
 He is currently on the Boards of Brighton Dome and Festival, Housing and Care 21 and of POWERful Women and is a Trustee of The Museum of London.